-Pleural effusions can be treated by doctors relatively easily.
-More often than not, doctors will insert a needle into the chest and drain the fluid.
+Pleural effusions can be treated by doctors with relative ease.
+Doctors will often insert a needle into the chest wall and drain the fluid.
 They may also inflame the pleura, which will encourage it to seal and stop fluid from entering.
-It is important to note, there is no cure for pleural effusions, and without treatment, the fluid can become infected and lead to death.
+Without treatment, the fluid can become infected and lead to death.

-Pleural effusions are found in 90% of pleural mesothelioma cases and doctors consider them to be an important early sign.
+Pleural effusions are found in 90% of pleural mesothelioma cases.
+Thus, doctors consider them to be an important early sign of that cancer.
 However, pleural effusions can also be caused by asbestosis.
-Doctors can analyze the fluid to see if it is a sign of cancer.
+Doctors can analyze the fluid using a biopsy to see if it is a sign of cancer.

 Other Asbestos-Related Diseases

-There are a few other asbestos-related diseases that are less common, and, in some cases, less serious than asbestosis or pleural effusion.
+There are a few other asbestos-related diseases that are less common.
+In some cases, they are also less serious than asbestosis or pleural effusions.